-The dashboard in NeonCRM is getting a major upgrade and will now be known as Neon Mission Control.
-You will now have the power to choose between over 40 different ways to configure widgets, including the standard widgets you are used to seeing on your to-do list, as well as brand new charts, reports, and data widgets immediately available when you sign into your Neon system.
+The dashboard in NeonCRM has gotten a major upgrade and will now be known as Neon Mission Control.
+Users can choose between over 40 different ways to configure widgets, including the standard widgets you are used to seeing on your to-do list, as well as brand new charts, reports, and data widgets immediately available when you sign into your Neon system.

 What’s great about this new upgrade is that you and your organization will now have easier access to dynamic and digestible information that’s relevant to you and your staff members.
 You’ll have your finger on the pulse of the organization with this new dashboard.

-There are six key types of widgets you’ll be able to access.
+There are six key types of widgets you can access.
 We looked at all of the different types of data that are tracked in Neon and came up with the very best ways to analyze and display each one.
-Here is a summary of some of the major things you will get to see upon its release September 23, 2017.
+Here is a summary of some of the majorfeatures.

 [Some screenshots featured in this post are using sample data may be adjusted in appearance in successive updates.]

 This widget has got the Neon team the most excited.
 The Fundraising KPIs are 14 statistics that are important in assessing the health of your organization and how well it is doing at fundraising.
 These 14 indicators were identified in a collaborative study conducted by the Fundraising Effectiveness Project.

 There are many benchmark stats in the KPIs widget, including: donor retention rates, donor attrition rates, as well as growth and acquisition rates.

 The prospect forecast is an interesting graph that represents total prospects in terms of revenue and color codes them according to stages of prospecting.
 Potentially, those not yet started in the prospecting process could be in red, those in progress in yellow, and those that are closed in green.
 It’s a great way to keep track of overall or individual solicitation progress.

 Data grids are, simply put, data tables and are especially useful for comparing ongoing metrics.